davherrmann/hugo-site/content/post/three-js-gradients.md

 +++
 date = "2017-01-10T15:34:32+01:00"
-title = "three js gradients"
-draft = false
+title = "Working with gradients in three.js" draft = false

 +++

-# Working with *gradients* in three.js.

 Testing some embedded code: